kevinclark/Lesson-Plans/shoes/connect-four.md

 # Experiment with table size (building the grid)

-When we open `connect-four-intro`, we see a simple app.
+Using the code above, we see a simple app.
 If we run this we generate a few squares on to the screen and thats all.
 We're first going to play around with the rows and columns to generate them to get them how we want them.